Syncing 10,000 leads/mo? GET A DEMO

 Google Offline Conversion Tracking

-The Google Offline Conversion Tracking advertising tool can facilitate offline Google Ads sales, as well as additional vital mid-funnel offline conversions.
-These may include submissions, downloads or phone calls.
+Google Offline Conversion Tracking is an advertising tool that can facilitate tracking of offline Google Ads sales, as well as additional vital mid-funnel offline conversions.
+This includes submissions, downloads or phone calls.

 How to use Google Offline Conversion Tracking

-To begin using the Google Offline Conversions Tracking tool, you must enable the auto-tagging feature within your Google Ads account.
+Using the Google Offline Conversions Tracking is quite simple.
+You must enable the auto-tagging feature within your Google Ads account.
 Google will then supply you with a unique Google ClickID (GCLID) for every ad click.

 When users click on an ad and submit a form on your site, they will become a lead for your business.
 The GCLID containing your lead information can then be stored within your CRM platform.